d2l-ai/d2l-en/chapter_preface/index.md

 generally regarded as outmoded.

-Yet in just few years, deep learning has taken the world by surprise, driving rapid progress in such diverse fields as computer vision, natural language processing, automatic speech recognition, reinforcement learning,
+Yet in just a few years, deep learning has taken the world by surprise, driving rapid progress in such diverse fields as computer vision, natural language processing, automatic speech recognition, reinforcement learning,